cloudblog004/fantasticfoodies/content/en/posts/2296-how-to-prepare-speedy-chicken-and-amp-veg-stir-fry-with-oyster-garlic-sriracha-sauce.md

 1. Enjoy with some steamed rice, noodles/pasta, or as a lettuce wrap filling (or whatever makes your tummy happy). :)
 1. Ready to serve and ENJOY!

-Chicken is an esoteric programming language by Torbjörn Söderstedt, in which &#34;chicken&#34; is the only valid symbol.
-A chicken program consists of the tokens &#34;chicken&#34;, &#34; &#34; and &#34;\n&#34;.
+Chicken is an esoteric programming language by Torbjörn Söderstedt, in which *chicken* is the only valid symbol.
+A chicken program consists of the tokens *chicken*, * * and *\n*.
 Every line has a number of chickens separated by spaces.
 The number of chickens corresponds to an opcode.

-So that's going to wrap it up for this special food chicken &amp; veg stir fry with oyster garlic sriracha sauce recipe.
+So that's going to wrap it up for this special food chicken & veg stir fry with oyster garlic sriracha sauce recipe.
 Thank you very much for your time.
 I'm confident you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!